Some Girls Do

 Some Girls Do is a 1969 British comedy spy film directed by Ralph Thomas.
 It was the second of the revamped Bulldog Drummond films (following 1967's Deadlier Than the Male) starring Richard Johnson as Drummond, made following the success of the James Bond films of the 1960s.
-Some Girls Do even featured a white Aston Martin DB5, the same marque used by Bond.
+Some Girls Do even featured a white Aston Martin DB6 Volante, manufactured by the same marque used by Bond.

 In the film, the criminal mastermind Carl Petersen attempts to delay the production of a supersonic airliner through acts of murder and sabotage.
 Petersen is using female robots (fembots) with electronic brains as weapons for his cause.

 Plot

 A series of inexplicable accidents befall the development of the world's first supersonic airliner, the SST1 – a man falls victim to a homicidal air stewardess and two women perform separate acts of sabotage during tests.
 The Air Ministry calls on Hugh "Bulldog" Drummond to investigate.

 Aided by ditzy American blonde Flicky, Drummond uncovers a plot by criminal mastermind Carl Petersen, who stands to gain eight million pounds if the aircraft is not ready by a certain date.
 Petersen, assisted by beautiful but deadly assassins Helga and Pandora, has developed a number of robots: beautiful girls with electronic brains to help him sabotage the SST1 project by means of infrasound (sound waves with too low frequency to be detected by the human ear) which can be directed at people or objects with devastating results.

 After the initial sabotage attacks by Peterson's robots, Helga and Pandora begin systematically murdering various people associated with the SSTI, such as engineer Dudley Mortimer and Miss Mary, a spy who runs a cooking class as a front for his activities.
 Helga makes contact with Drummond at a shooting party, and attempts to kill him by planting a bomb in his telephone after sleeping with him.
 Then Helga and Pandora try to kill Drummond again by crashing into his glider.
 The ripcord from his parachute was sabotaged but Drummond manages to manually open his parachute and escape death.

 The trail leads Drummond to North Africa, following up on a lead on an infrasound-powered powerboat, where he is assisted by Peregrine Carruthers from the British Embassy.
 Pandora kills the boat owner with a miniature infrasound device, but is thwarted in her attempt to steal the boat.
 Drummond and Peregrine decide to drive the powerboat in a scheduled race: Helga and Pandora also participate in the race and successfully capture the men and the boat, delivering them all to Petersen at his island headquarters, staffed by an army of his female robots, including the defective but endearing No. 7.
 Drummond and Peregrine are also reunited with Flicky, who has successfully infiltrated Petersen's organisation.